Budibase/budibase/CONTRIBUTING.md

 #### End-to-end Tests

 Budibase uses Cypress to run a number of E2E tests.
-To run the tests execute the following command:
+To run the tests execute the following command in the root folder:

 ```
 yarn test:e2e
 ```

+Or if you are in the builder you can run `yarn cy:test`.

 ### Other Useful Information